seagent/monarch/README.md

 ### Preparing the Executable Binaries

-After the environment has been set up, executable binaries of MonARCh and DatasetUpdater are need to be prepared.
+After the environment has been set up, executable binaries of MonARCh and DatasetUpdater are needed to be prepared.
 MonARCh is written in Scala, and DatasetUpdater is written in Java.

 #### <ins>MonARCh</ins>